freshmurry/wealthyhomeowners/README.md

-# Uppercutzz
+# Shindig Space

-[*Uppercutzz*](https://uppercutzz-2.herokuapp.com) is an baber appointment booking marketplace that helps connect users with talented barbers.
+[*Shindig Space*](https://shindigspace.herokuapp.com) is an event space booking marketplace that helps connect users with hidden gems for meeting or party venues.

 by [Lawrence Murry](http://lawrencemurry.com)